Lochinvar railway station

 Lochinvar railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the nearby town of Lochinvar opening on 2 July 1860.

 It briefly served as the terminus of the Great Northern Railway when it was extended from Maitland.
 In March 1862 Lochinvar ceased to be a terminus when the line was extended to Greta.

-Platforms & services
+Platforms and services

 Lochinvar has two side platforms.
-It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle, Muswellbrook and Scone.
+It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle, Singleton, Muswellbrook and Scone.

 Improvements

 A second platform was added in 1914 when the line was duplicated.
 As part of the Australian Rail Track Corporation's project to install a third track between Maitland and Whittingham, the station's platforms were extended and a footbridge installed in 2012.